Last Updated on October 23, 2023 by Dave Schoenbeck

-When people lose trust in their leaders, whether that be the President of the United States or a CEO, the entire organization suffers.
+When people lose trust in their leaders, whether the President of the United States or a CEO, the entire organization suffers.
 Why?

 No one will follow a leader they don’t trust.
 The Law of Solid Ground is all about trust-based leadership.

 Leaders cannot repeatedly break their employees’ trust and still hope to influence them.
-As Maxwell says, “trust is like coins in a leader’s pocket.”
+Maxwell says, “Trust is like coins in a leader’s pocket.”
 When you make a good leadership decision, you gain more change.
 Poor decisions cost you change.
-There’s only a certain amount of “change” you have as a leader before people stop following you altogether.
+You have only a certain amount of “change” as a leader before people stop following you altogether.

 What Is the Law of Solid Ground?

-Building trust as a leader allows you some leeway to make mistakes, but the key is that the trust must always outweigh the bad decisions.
+Building trust as a leader allows you some leeway to make mistakes, but the key is that the trust must always outweigh the wrong decisions.
 No one is perfect, and every leader will lose a little credibility from time to time.
-However, if you’ve built yourself a solid foundation to stand on, your employees will stick with you when times get tough.
+However, if you’ve built a solid foundation, your employees will stick with you when times get tough.

 In his chapter on the Law of Solid Ground, John Maxwell writes, “People will forgive occasional mistakes based on ability, especially if they can see that you’re still growing as a leader.
 And they will give you some time to connect.
 But they won’t trust someone who has slips in character.”

-Having a strong moral character makes it possible for your employees to trust you, which in turn makes it possible for you to lead them.
-Every employee has been burned by bad leaders too many times to take a chance on someone shifty.
-Your character communicates consistency, potential, and respect to your employees, which reinforces that they’re in good hands.
+Having a solid moral character makes it possible for your employees to trust you, enabling you to lead them.
+Bad leaders have burned every employee too often to take a chance on someone shifty.
+Your character communicates consistency, potential, and respect to your employees, reinforcing that they’re in good hands.

 The Law of Solid Ground in Your Business